Five overlapping circlesFive overlapping circles

 Additionally, insider threats can pose a significant risk to IT security.
 These threats come from within an organization and can be intentional or unintentional.
 For example, an employee may accidentally download malware onto their computer, or a disgruntled employee may intentionally steal sensitive data or sabotage the company’s systems.

-See also How does multi-factor authentication help in achieving user authentication?
+See also How does vulnerability management help in achieving risk reduction?

 The impact of cyberattacks on businesses and their customers